And what happened to their estates.

 Another musical artist gone too soon.
 The Grammy winning singer-songwriter died of accidental alcohol poisoning and had no will at the time of death.
 Her parents eventually received her estate and established the Amy Winehouse Foundation to help young artists struggling with substance abuse.

-According to British law, her ex-husband was not entitled to anything from the estate.
+Winehouse's estate was probated and settled in the U.K., where she died, and according to British law, her ex-husband was not entitled to anything.
 Nevertheless, eight years after Winehouse died, her ex-husband tried to make a claim against the estate for $1.4 million.
-Winehouse’s estate was probated in the U.K., but in the U.S. someone must typically make a claim against an estate within just a few years after probate begins — barring fraud, eight years is almost certainly too long.
+In the U.S. someone must typically make a claim against an estate within just a few years after probate begins — barring fraud, eight years is almost certainly too long.

 ➞ You can actually make charitable donations while you’re alive and receive tax benefits, while simultaneously providing for your beneficiaries with a charitable trust.